-This standard is about the processes you have in place to ensure that all learners on the programme have access to practice-based learning which meets their learning needs.
+This standard is about the processes you have in place to make sure that all learners on the programme have access to practice-based learning which meets their learning needs.

-Meeting this standard requires not only consideration of the learners currently on the programme, but planning for future cohorts as well.
+Meeting this standard requires you to consider the learners currently on the programme and also plan for future learners.

-Where practice-based learning is provided separately from the rest of the programme by one or more third-party organisations, we expect these processes to be incorporated in your regular engagement and collaboration with the practice education providers.
+Where practice-based learning is provided separately from the rest of the programme by one or more other organisations, we expect these processes to be incorporated in your regular communication and involvement with the practice education providers.

-In addition, securing the availability and capacity of practice-based learning for your own programme should be undertaken responsibly and include consideration of how it could impact on other programmes (for example, in the same geographical area).
+Also, making sure practice-based learning is available for your own programme should be carried out responsibly and you should consider how it could affect other programmes (for example, in the same geographical area).